UtahEFD/QES-Public/README.md

 ## QES-Winds

 QES-Winds is a fast response 3D diagnostic urban wind model written in C++ and uses NVIDIA's CUDA framework to accelerate a mass-conserving wind-field solver.
 QES-Winds uses a variational analysis technique to ensure the conservation of mass rather than slower yet more physics-based solvers that include conservation of momentum.
 QES-Winds minimizes the difference between an initial wind field that is specified using empirical parameterizations and thefinal wind field.
 This method requires the solution of a Poisson equation for Lagrange multipliers.
 The Poisson equation is solved using the Successive Over-Relaxation (SOR) method (an iterative solver), which is a variant of the Gauss-Seidel method with more rapid convergence.
 QES-Winds utilizes the concept of dynamic parallelism in NVIDIAs parallel computing-based Graphics Processing Unit (or GPU) API, CUDA, to substantially accelerate wind simulations.

+> B. Bozorgmehr et al., “Utilizing dynamic parallelism in CUDA to accelerate a 3D red-black successive over relaxation wind-field solver,” Environ Modell Softw, vol. 137, p.
+104958, 2021, doi: [10.1016/j.envsoft.2021.104958](https://doi.org/10.1016/j.envsoft.2021.104958).

 ## QES-Turb